cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
   * `additional_settings`
     Optional additional settings.
-Possible fields in dictionary are: port_name, protocol, timeout_sec.
+Possible fields in dictionary are: `port_name`, `protocol` and `timeout_sec`.

     *default:* {}
   * `health_check`